nilleniumrust/CameraShaker-optimized/README.md

 SpringShaker uses more peak memory due to richer physics state per instance, but releases everything completely on recycle.
 RbxCameraShaker retains ~925KB after GC consistently across multiple runs.

-> ⚠️ SpringShaker has been stress tested up to 1,000,000 simultaneous instances.
+`⚠️ NOTE: ` SpringShaker has been stress tested up to 1,000,000 simultaneous instances.
 Please do not do this.
 1–25 is a sensible maximum for any real game.

 ---